 - (i) Drainage Characteristics.
 Identify and describe the current drainage characteristics of the area of the project, including any on- or off-site wetlands that may be impacted by the project. - (ii) Wetland Functions and Values.
 Identify and describe the wetland's functions and values as defined herein relating to water quality; and describe the present water quality classification of any water body as set forth in the most recent edition of the Rhode Island Department of Environmental Management 3.05(b) Report, State of the State's Waters.
-Include a description of the water quality conditions of all freshwater wetlands within the project area, as well as any off-site wetlands that may be affected by the project.

-(iii) Water Quality Analysis.

-- (aa) When required, submit a pollutant loading analysis that quantifies the pollutants in stormwater runoff for both pre- and post-project conditions using the methodology specified in the most recent edition of RI Stormwater Design and Installation Standards Manual.
+Include a description of the water quality conditions of all freshwater wetlands within the project area, as well as any off-site wetlands that may be affected by the project. - (iii) Water Quality Analysis.
+Submit a water quality analysis which: - (aa) Calculates the quantities of pollutants in stormwater runoff for both pre- and post-project conditions by utilizing the most recent edition of Rhode Island's Stormwater Design and Installation Standards Manual or by another widely accepted method.
 If the methods used incorporate the best available technology, but are different from those in the manual or deviate from its guidelines, the applicant must describe why they were used and submit and document all data, calculations, and methods used.
-The acceptance of these alternative methods is subject to CRMC approval; and - (bb) Submit a water quality analysis that quantifies the pollutant concentrations or loadings from Land Uses with Higher Potential Pollutant Loads (LUHPPLs) that is in excess of those loadings typically found in stormwater runoff, including, but not limited to, industrial operations, chemical manufacturing, waste processing facilities, plant nurseries or other land uses involving use of fertilizers, herbicides, pesticides for both pre- and post-project conditions by using one or more acceptable and scientifically supported methodologies.
-The acceptance of the method(s) utilized for such calculations is subject to CRMC approval. - (iv) Proposed Impacts.
+The acceptance of these alternative methods is subject to Department approval; and

+- (bb) Calculates the pollutant concentrations or loadings from land uses or pollutant sources other than stormwater run-off, including, but not limited to, fertilizers, herbicides, pesticides, or any other chemical or organic matter for both pre- and post-project conditions by utilizing the best available technology.
+The acceptance of the method utilized for such calculations is subject to Department approval. - (iv) Proposed Impacts.
 Identify and describe all components and activities of the proposed project that may result in any degradation of water quality associated with freshwater wetlands by increasing pollutant sources; nutrient loading; increasing turbidity; decreasing oxygen; altering temperature regimes; reducing stream or river flows; altering the wetland's ability to retain or remove nutrients; or by withdrawing water from or near any wetlands.
 Identify and describe the impacts the proposed project may have upon all wetland functions and values as defined herein.
 Describe the anticipated impacts to the wetland(s) using supporting calculations, data, figures, diagrams, graphs and observations.